ThinkIQ-Labs/SMIP-Advanced-Topics/README.md

 ### Week 4: Introduction to the Material Ledger

+Material Types.
 Accounts.
 Transactions.
 Laws of material movement and attribute propagation.
 Detection of material movement.

 ## Part II: Headless Scripts